 - A poor level of hygiene within the hospital

 - Being operated on when an infection is present

 NHS staff and other healthcare providers receive strict guidelines on how to contain and prevent MRSA infections.
 For instance, they are required to maintain strict levels of hygiene at all times.
 They must wash their hands thoroughly using alcohol-based gel and regularly clean medical equipment and surfaces with appropriate sanitiser.
-If they do not follow these guidelines and a patient become infected, a potential MRSA compensation claim may arise.
+If they do not follow these guidelines and a patient becomes infected, a potential MRSA compensation claim may arise.